jeannefukumaru/hppython/02_high-perf/README.md

    schedulers are an alternative to direct use of `threading` or `multiprocessing` libraries in complex cases or other task scheduling systems like `Luigi` or `IPython parallel`.

-Different users operate at different levels but it is useful to understand both.
-This tutorial will interleave between high-level use of `dask.array` and `dask.dataframe` (even sections) and low-level use of dask graphs and schedulers (odd sections.)

 ## Prepare